robinrendle/robinrendle.com/_projects/endsleigh.md

 color: "#5c58a4"
 company: Erskine Design
 customCSSClass: endsleigh
-heroImage: "/images/portfolio/endsleigh-hero.png"
+heroImage: "/images/work/endsleigh/endsleigh-hero.png"
 heroImageClass: no-shadow
 role: Front-end development
+results:
-results: 40% increase in conversion rates for key products and a 15% drop in the number of calls to their customer service center
+  40% increase in conversion rates for key products and a 15% drop in the number of calls to their customer service center
+extract:
-extract: Endsleigh is a student insurance provider in the <abbr>UK</abbr> and I worked with them to develop a framework capable of supporting their vast array of products and services, focusing specifically on object-oriented <abbr>CSS</abbr> and web performance.
-The goal was to hand over a design system and web app that could be maintained by their internal team of developers, designers and project managers.
+  "<p>Endsleigh is a student insurance provider in the <abbr>UK</abbr> and I worked with them to develop a framework capable of supporting their vast array of products and services, focusing specifically on object-oriented <abbr>CSS</abbr> and web performance.
+The goal was to hand over a design system and web app that could be maintained by their internal team of developers, designers and project managers.</p>"
 ---

 ## Project Goals